Billie Jean: Music video

-Directed by Steve Barron, the video shows a photographer who follows Jackson.
-The paparazzo never catches him, and when photographed Jackson fails to materialize on the developed picture.
-He dances to Billie Jean's hotel room and as he walks along a sidewalk, each tile lights up at his touch.
-After he performs a quick spin, Jackson jumps and lands, freeze framed, on his toes.
-Upon arrival at the hotel, Jackson climbs the staircase to Billie Jean's room.
-Each step lights up as he touches it and a burnt out "Hotel" sign illuminates as he passes.
-The paparazzo then arrives at the scene and watches as Jackson vanishes under the covers of Billie Jean's bed.
-Trailed by the police, the paparazzo is then arrested for spying on Billie Jean.
-As the paparazzo is led away, he drops a tiger-print cloth – the one that Jackson produces and uses to polish his shoe earlier in the video.
-(On both occasions, the cloth briefly transforms into a tiger cub).
-Once the street is empty the paving tiles again light up in sequence, reversing Jackson's earlier progress.
+Directed by Steve Barron and produced by Gowers Fields Flattery, the video shows a photographer who follows but never catches Jackson, as when photographed Jackson fails to materialize on the developed picture.
+Jackson dances to Billie Jean's hotel room and as he walks along a sidewalk, each tile lights up at his touch.
+After performing a quick spin, he jumps and lands, freeze framed, on his toes.
+Upon arrival at the hotel, he climbs the staircase to Billie Jean's room, lighting up each step as he touches it and illuminating a burnt-out "Hotel" sign as he passes it.
+The paparazzo then arrives at the scene and watches as Jackson vanishes under the covers of Billie Jean's bed, before the police arrive and arrest him for spying on Billie Jean.
+As the paparazzo is led away, he drops a tiger-print cloth that Jackson had left behind after polishing his shoe with it earlier in the video.
+(On both occasions, the cloth briefly transforms into a tiger cub.)
+Once the street is empty, the paving tiles again light up in sequence, reversing Jackson's earlier progress.

-Jackson sported a new look for the video; Jackson's clothes, a black leather suit with a pink shirt and a red bow tie, were copied by children around the US.
-Imitation became so severe that, despite pupil protests, Bound Brook High School didn't allow students to wear a single white glove like Jackson had on during the performance of "Billie Jean" at Motown 25: Yesterday, Today, Forever.
+Jackson's new look for the video, a black leather suit with a pink shirt and a red bow tie, was copied by children around the US.
+Imitation became so severe that, despite pupil protests, Bound Brook High School forbade students from wearing a single white glove like Jackson had on during the performance of "Billie Jean" at Motown 25: Yesterday, Today, Forever.

 The short film was inducted into the Music Video Producers Hall of Fame in 1992.
 In a 2005 poll of 31 pop stars, video directors, agents, and journalists conducted by telecommunications company 3, the music video was ranked fifth in their "Top 20 Music Videos Ever".
 The video was also ranked as the 35th greatest music video in a list compiled by MTV and TV Guide at the millennium.
-On June 10, 2021, "Billie Jean" became the first 1980s clip by solo artist to reach 1 billion views on YouTube.
+On June 10, 2021, "Billie Jean" became the first 1980s clip by a solo artist to reach 1 billion views on YouTube.